-Mandatum Life operates in Finland and the Baltic countries and provides savings and pension insurance, as well as insurance to cover mortality, morbidity and disability risks.
+Mandatum Life operates in Finland and the Baltic countries, and provides savings and pension insurance, as well as insurance to cover mortality, morbidity and disability risks.
 Mandatum Life is a leading pension insurer in the corporate business segment, which is a cornerstone of Mandatum Life's customer strategy.
 The management and personnel of these companies hold considerable asset management and other private customer potential in terms of other key business areas, e.g. related to asset management and unit-linked insurance business, as well as life and other risk insurance business.
-Over the past few years, Mandatum Life has expanded its business area beyond life insurance operations, e.g. to investment funds.

 Mandatum Life operates in Estonia, Latvia and Lithuania through branch offices.
 In addition, the Mandatum Life Group consists of Mandatum Life Insurance Company Limited's wholly owned subsidiaries: Mandatum Life Services Ltd., Mandatum Life Investment Services Ltd. and Mandatum Life Fund Management S.A.
-In addition to the above-mentioned operational subsidiaries, the Mandatum Life Group includes real estate companies as part of its investment assets (see Mandatum Life's Annual Report 2019 [hereinafter Annual Report], pages 7 and 80).
+In addition to the above-mentioned operational subsidiaries, the Mandatum Life Group includes real estate companies as part of its investment assets (see Mandatum Life's Annual Report 2020 [hereinafter Annual Report], pages 7 and 79).

 The Company's core area is unit-linked insurance.
 The Company also has a significant with-profit insurance portfolio, which is not subject to active new sales.
-The company's with-profit insurance portfolio is divided into two different parts as follows:
+The Company's with-profit insurance portfolio is divided into two different parts as follows: